Hedgehogo/IEML.io/README.md

 ## Lists

-Each element of the list is denoted by <code>-&nbsp;</code>, the space can be omitted if the next character is ↵ (Newline).
+A *list* is either a sequence of: sequence E, the number N of sequences of pairs of sequences I and E. If the list is a *child node* without sequence W, then the number N must be 0.
+The content is a list of the contents of the E sequences, in the same order in which they occur in the document.

-There may be blank lines between and in front of the *List* items, consisting of: <code>&nbsp;</code>, ⇥ (Tab) and comments.
+The sequence I starts with a *line break*, continues with any number of *blank lines*, and ends with an *indent*.

-Lists increase the indentation level for each element.
+The sequence E starts with the sequence <code>-&nbsp;</code>, and ends with a *child node* with *increasing indentation level*.
+The space can be omitted if the sequence is followed by a *line break*.
+The content is the content of the *child node*.

 Example:
 ```